How long should your book title be?

 So many authors choose titles that hurt book sales and get them beat out in the marketplace by writers who know better.
 Buckle up because we are about to talk about the nitty-gritty details of book title length.

 Your book title length should be approximately 4 words to match best practices on the Amazon top 100 bestseller list.
 Fiction titles are often shorter than nonfiction titles.
-After 4 word titles, 6-word or 10-word titles were the most common in bestsellers for both fiction and nonfiction.
-Avoid using a one word title or a title with 11 or more words (including subtitles for nonfiction).
+After 4-word titles, 6-word or 10-word titles were the most common in bestsellers for both fiction and nonfiction.

 How Long Should Your Book Title Be: Data From 100 Titles (CHART)